 Kikkoman's full line of convenient sauces adds depth of flavor to these "functional foods," and our extensive recipe database provides hundreds of creative ways to incorporate these ingredients into your diet.
 So stock up on the following healthful foods the next time you're at the grocery store, and visit our Web site to find delicious recipes and cooking tips.

 Nutrient-dense avocados contain vitamins A and E, which are great for your hair and skin.
 For best quality, look for avocados that are unblemished and heavy for their size.
 Ripe avocados should yield to gentle pressure when squeezed.
 It's also helpful to note that this fruit continues to ripen off the tree.
 Instead of salt, add Kikkoman Soy Sauce to your favorite guacamole or avocado dip.
-Naturally brewed soy sauce intensifies the richness of the avocado while livening the flavors of the dip's other ingredients.
+Traditionally brewed soy sauce intensifies the richness of the avocado while livening the flavors of the dip's other ingredients.

 A vital source of vitamin C and antioxidants, this delicious fruit has been linked to lowering the risk of heart disease and cancer, and may help improve memory.
 Select plump berries that are brightly colored, uniform in size and have their green caps attached.